sarimabbas/sarim-cs334/6_musical_instrument/README.md

 ### Calibration process

-When the device is first powered on, a tiny display informs the user to prepare for the calibration process.
+When the device is first powered on, the display informs the user to prepare for the calibration process.

 - 5 readings are taken at LOW and averaged.
 - Then, the user is instructed to turn on the lasers via a dedicated switch.
 This switch was not strictly required, as the ESP32 can easily turn on the lasers automatically.
 However, I decided to include this interaction as it gives the musician the feeling of "tuning" their instrument.